Romanian anti-communist resistance movement: Repression

 Adriana Georgescu Cosmovici was one of the first people to be arrested for belonging to the resistance movement.
 In July 1945, the 28-year-old woman was arrested in Bucharest, and severely beaten by the secret police investigators.
 In a statement made in Paris in 1949, she named three investigators as having threatened her with guns, one of them being Alexandru Nicolschi.
 According to a 1992 article for Cuvântul, Nicolschi ordered in July 1949 the murder of seven prisoners (allegedly the leaders of an anti-communist resistance movement) in transit from Gherla Prison.

 Elisabeta Rizea and her husband, two peasants opposed to the government's policy of forced collectivization, joined the guerrilla group "Haiducii Muscelului" led by Colonel Gheorghe Arsenescu, providing food and supplies.
 Caught in 1952, she served 12 years in prison, during which time she was subjected to torture.
 Historian Radu Ciuceanu joined the "National Resistance Movement" in 1946; centered in Craiova, the resistance group was led by general Ioan Carlaonț and colonels Gheorghe Cărăușu and Ștefan Hălălău.
 Arrested in 1948 and held in prison until 1963, Ciuceanu was subjected to a re-education program which involved severe beatings and harsh conditions of detention.

 By the late 1950s, the resistance movement was in shambles.
 Romanian counter-insurgency operations had almost completely destroyed the guerrilla insurgency.

 On 18 July 1958, Vasile Motrescu was executed in Botoșani.
 In 1959, 80 people led by Vasile Blănaru were tried for "armed insurrection" in the area of Câmpulung Muscel.

 By the early 1960s, most of the anti-communist partisans in Romania were either killed or arrested.
 All influential or popular rebel leaders had been executed or captured.
 There were a few isolated guerrillas, but they either gave up fighting, went into hiding, or were simply executed after being captured by the Romanian Securitate.

 The Romanian Security Forces succeeded in defeating rebel forces due to coordination between the Securitate and militia forces, as well the penetration of the insurgent groups with the use of informers, intelligence gathering, and persuasion.
-The implacable chase of the authorities on the resisters as well as the gag order on the existence of the resistance show how concerned the regime was, that the symbol of political insubordination might become contagious.
+The implacable chase of the authorities on the resisters as well as the gag order on the existence of the resistance show how concerned the government was, that the symbol of political insubordination might become contagious.